 We collaborate with safety experts and workers' councils to continuously evaluate the effectiveness of our safety computer vision systems.

 This helps us ensure the technology meets safety standards and supports real-world conditions, including human behavior and workplace dynamics.
+Frontline workers retain human judgment and final authority in safety-sensitive situations, with AI serving as a support tool rather than a replacement for human expertise.

 Building Trust and Safety Together with Protex AI